My name is Hazel Butters. I help startups and entrepreneurs to ask for the sale.

 In this talk, Hazel turns back the clock a few hertz, and revisits how we should think of the history of innovation in enterprise technology, and how it might evolve next…

 (and decrease the pressure)

 Startups face enormous pressures to ramp up their reach and gain market momentum.
 While there are no shortages of suggestions for ways in which to achieve this—bootstrapping, investment, loans, government sources, incubators, crowdfunding—generating revenue through solid sales figures is the most empowering route for any startup.

 So why do otherwise persistent entrepreneurs begin hesitating when it comes to selling?

 Hazel Butters is a sales coach who is very happy to help tentative entrepreneurs ‘how to ask for the sale’.
-In this talk she will show sales-shy startups how to:
+In this talk Hazel will show sales-shy startups how to:

 - Set clear sales objectives

 - Maximize lead opportunities through events, email and the phone